 Even after all that I am down two pounds, which is pretty exciting to me considering I haven’t seen an ounce under 158 since sometime during the middle of Baby Girl’s pregnancy. 🙂

 My goal for my diet is to have a plan the night before of what I’m having for breakfast, as that’s a huge stumbling block for me, and also get some kind of meat out of the freezer for the next day.

 So do I still recommend MuTu?
 Yes.
 But it’s not for the fainthearted.
 I personally do not LIKE exercising.
 I have a hard time not feeling like I could/should/want to be doing something else – laundry, cleaning, making breakfast, lunch, supper, writing, playing with the babies, etc. Scrubbing the shower rates higher than exercising in my book, and that’s saying something.
 With my previous walk workouts I would try to fold clothes during the walk parts.
 I do, however, acknowledge the importance of exercising.
 You can diet till the cows come home, and you can lose weight (great!), but you’re not going to be strengthening any weakness, prolapse or muscles in the process.
 In fact you might lose some by no longer lifting that fork to your mouth so much. 😉

-*This post contains those scary affiliate links that exist in order to help keep Wholesome Housewife functioning.
-Click back now if you’re too afraid. ?
-Or to read more boring stuff, see my disclosures. ?
+*This post contains those intimidating affiliate links that exist in order to help keep Wholesome Housewife going.
+Click back now if you’re too afraid. 😉 Or to read more boring stuff, see my disclosures.
 If you enjoy the site, and happen to like the products I recommend, feel free to click away.
 Your cost won’t change, however WH will receive a small % of the sale.*